Enhancing Representations through Heterogeneous Self-Supervised Learning: Introduction

 Inspired by the above analysis, we propose {H}eterogeneous {Self}-Supervised {L}earning~(\ourMthd{}), which enhances a model with the characteristics of any other architectures.
 Specifically, during pre-training, the model comprises a base model and an auxiliary head whose architecture is heterogeneous to the base model.
-Such heterogeneity makes the auxiliary head provides characteristics that are missing from the base model.
+Such heterogeneity makes the auxiliary head provide missing characteristics from the base model.
 To endow the base model with its missing characteristics, we encourage the representations of the base model to mimic the representations of the auxiliary head, as shown in \figref{fig:introduction}.
-Once pre-training is complete, the base model integrates new characteristics, and we remove the auxiliary head.
+Once pre-training is complete, the base model integrates new characteristics and we remove the auxiliary head.

-For a comprehensive analysis, we examine various heterogeneous pairs of the base model and the auxiliary head and discover that the improvement of the base model is positively related to the discrepancy between the base model and the auxiliary head.
-A more significant discrepancy implies that the auxiliary head can provide more characteristics that are missing from the base model, thus magnifying the gains of the base model.
+For a comprehensive analysis, we examine various heterogeneous pairs of the base model and the auxiliary head and discover that the improvement in the base model is positively related to the discrepancy between the base model and the auxiliary head.
+A more significant discrepancy implies that the auxiliary head can provide more characteristics missing from the base model, thus magnifying the gains of the base model.
 This observation allows a specific base model to choose the most suitable auxiliary head.
-We propose a quick search strategy that simultaneously employs all candidate auxiliary heads to perform heterogeneous representation learning with the same base model.
+We propose a quick search strategy that simultaneously examines all candidate auxiliary heads to perform heterogeneous representation learning with the same base model.
 Thus, we can quickly determine the most suitable auxiliary head.
 Moreover, we further modify the chosen auxiliary head to enlarge its discrepancy with the base model to boost the performance.
-Our proposed \ourMthd{} can be implemented in different self-supervised learning schemes, \eg contrastive learning~\cite{Chen_2021_ICCV}, self-clustering~\cite{caron2021emerging}, and masked image modeling~\cite{he2021masked}, thus orthogonal to multiple self-supervised training methods~\cite{Chen_2021_ICCV,caron2021emerging,zhou2021ibot,he2021masked}.
-On various downstream tasks, including image classification~\cite{russakovsky2015imagenet}, semantic segmentation~\cite{Everingham2009ThePV}, semi-supervised semantic segmentation~\cite{gao2022luss,sun2023corrmatch}, instance segmentation~\cite{lin2015microsoft}, and object detection~\cite{lin2015microsoft,Everingham2009ThePV}, \ourMthd~consistently brings significant improvements for various network architectures without structure change.